 Lotte World Shopping Mall

-We just visited this mall recently and were blown away.
-The shopping selection includes local and international chain stores, huge department stores, and you’re connected to one of Korea’s most beloved indoor/outdoor theme parks, Lotte World!
+We visited this mall and were blown away.
+The shopping selection includes local and international chain stores, huge department stores.
+You’re connected to one of Korea’s most beloved indoor/outdoor theme parks, Lotte World!

 Times Square Mall

-Located in Yeongdeungpo just south of the Han River, Times Square mall offers floor after floor of different shopping options including local and international chain stores and our favorite, the CGV Starium 4DX movie theatre.
+Located in Yeongdeungpo just south of the Han River, Times Square Mall offers floor after floor of different shopping options.
+This includes local and international chain stores and our favorite, the CGV Starium 4DX movie theater.
 If you you’re not all shopped out after exploring this mega mall then walk about 10 minutes to D Cube City where you can continue to shop until you drop.

 Garosugil looks less like most of your shopping in Korea since it’s shopping isn’t located underground or in tall buildings.
 All of these stores and specialty shops are located on an outdoor promenade on a tree lined road.
 You will find chic boutiques with the latest fashion trends as well as tons of cafes and restaurants.